-• the size of the study population

-- the strength of the study design - the need to extrapolate from healthy individuals to sensitive populations - the possible need to extrapolate from a LOAEL or BMC (these are both effect levels) to a NOAEL - the quality of the database from which the NOAEL, LOAEL or BMC has been drawn (e.g. one study versus multiple studies).
+- the size of the study population - the strength of the study design - the need to extrapolate from healthy individuals to sensitive populations - the possible need to extrapolate from a LOAEL or BMC to a NOAEL - the quality of the database from which the NOAEL, LOAEL or BMC has been drawn (e.g. one study versus multiple studies).